 - Gather relevant clinical and medical information necessary to assess the appropriateness of the Riggs treatment approach.

-- Review fee structure, financing options, insurance reimbursement policy and financial aid process with those individuals responsible for payment.
+- Review fee structure, payment policies, insurance reimbursement policy and need based fee reduction process with those individuals responsible for payment.

 - Discuss the open setting, including the importance of maintaining an alliance and the nature of voluntary hospitalization with patient.